 - Mass "Oh, Crap!": The reaction to Superman being seemingly vaporized.

 - Mike Nelson, Destroyer of Worlds: The future Vandal Savage accidentally threw the entire solar system for a loop with his gravity-control machine.
-As a result, he's now the only human left alive.
+As a result, he's now the only human left alive thanks to his immortality.

 - Mood Whiplash: Constantly.
 Light hearted battle, Superman is killed and the world mourns, Lobo shows up for his usual Boisterous Bruiser comedy, then the League mourns, then straight up adventure with Superman: At Earth's End and then a Heartwarming/Tearjerking ending with Savage.